 The job entailed relocating A/C units from one platform to another for the State Netball and Hockey Centre that is currently undergoing a $64.6m redevelopment.

-The crane was equipped with a 71t counterweight and boom length of 55m – 59.2m.
+The all terrain crane was equipped with a 71t counterweight and boom length of 55m – 59.2m.
 We had a restricted height to work with of 45m because were in line of a flight path.
 The maximum radius was 66m but we were picking up at 50m.

 What advantages did the HTLJ have?
 Why did you decide on this configuration?